Skip to content

 Replace <token_from_above> with the bearer token you generated in the previous step.

-In your browser, go to http://<admin-hostname>:8000/httpbin-azure.
+3. Test the authorization code flow.
+In your browser, go to http://localhost:8000/httpbin-azure.

 Troubleshoot

 If you encounter any issues, review your data plane logs.
-Because you enabled display_errors=true on the OpenID Connect Plugin, you will receive more verbose error messages that can help pinpoint any issues.
+Because you enabled display_errors=true on the OpenID Connect plugin, you will receive more verbose error messages that can help pinpoint any issues.

 Thank you for your feedback.